parabible/pb-rendertron/README.md

-# pb-rendertron
-Rendertron docker image to do some SSR substition
+# Rendertron in Docker for Parabible

+If you want information on rendertron, go here: https://github.com/GoogleChrome/rendertron/.
+This repo gets rendertron in a docker instance (which is no longer really supported).

+The distinctive feature that makes this a *parabible* rendertron is that it includes the SBL Biblit font from https://www.sbl-site.org/educational/BiblicalFonts_SBLBibLit.aspx.

-## Instructions
+# Instructions

 Docker makes everything very difficult.
-So these instructions might go over your head.
+So hold onto your hats everyone.

-First you're going to want to build the image.
+First you're going to want to build the image:

 ```
 docker build -t pb-rendertron/slim .